(updated September 2018)

 In an earlier blog post, we talked about using the Visualization Toolkit (VTK) and the Vive to explore your data in Virtual Reality (VR).
-In this post, we are going to talk about an experimental version of ParaView you can download that adds VR support for both the Oculus Rift and HTC Vive headsets.
+In this post, we are going to talk about the Virtual Reality capabilities in ParaView with support for the Oculus Rift, HTC Vive and Windows Enhanced Reality headsets.

-Before we dig into how to get your data into VR, we really want to thank the National Institutes of Health, who sponsored the work under the grant NIHR01EB014955 “Accelerating Community-Driven Medical Innovation with VTK,” and our collaborators at the Oak Ridge Leadership Computing Facility (OLCF).
+Before we dig into how to get your data into VR, we really want to thank the National Institutes of Health, who sponsored the work under the grant NIHR01EB014955 “Accelerating Community-Driven Medical Innovation with VTK,” our commercial customers, and our collaborators at the Oak Ridge Leadership Computing Facility (OLCF).

 Getting Some Hardware